falkosch/edu.schwabe.raytracer/README.md

 ## System Overview

-The application is curently parted into three sub projects representing, each representing one of the three core layers:
+The application is curently parted into three sub projects representing, each representing one of the three layers/components/parts:

 * _vectorization_ is a static library for the fundamental support for SSE/AVX accelerated FP computations.